Online Learning: A Modern Introduction Using Convex Optimization: A Weaker Notion of Strong Convexity and the Online Newton Step

-where in the second inequality we used the inequality of arithmetic and geometric means, $(\prod_{i=1}^d x_i)^{1/d} \leq \frac{1}{d} \sum_{i=1}^d x_i$, and the fact that $\sum_{i=1}^d \lambda_i \leq \mu TL^2$.
+where in the second inequality we used the inequality of arithmetic and geometric means, $(\prod_{i=1}^d x_i)^{1/d} \leq \frac{1}{d} \sum_{i=1}^d x_i$, and the fact that $\sum_{i=1}^d \lambda_i \leq T L^2$.

 Hence, if the losses satisfy \eqref{eq:exp_concave}, we can guarantee a logarithmic regret.
-However, differently from the strongly convex case, here the complexity of the update is at least quadratic in the number of dimensions.
+However, unlike the strongly convex case, here the complexity of the update is at least quadratic in the number of dimensions.
 Moreover, the regret also depends linearly on the number of dimensions.

-\begin{remark} Despite the name, the ONS algorithm should not be confused with the Newton algorithm.
-They are similar in spirit because they both construct quadratic approximation to the function, but the Newton algorithm uses the exact Hessian while the ONS uses an approximation that works only for a restricted class of functions.
-In this view, the ONS algorithm is more similar to Quasi-Newton methods.
-However, the best lens to understand the ONS is still through the generalized concept of strong convexity. \end{remark}
+\begin{remark} Despite the name, the \ac{ONS} algorithm should not be confused with the Newton algorithm.
+They are similar in spirit because they both construct quadratic approximations to the function, but the Newton algorithm uses the exact Hessian while the \ac{ONS} uses an approximation that works only for a restricted class of functions.
+In this view, the \ac{ONS} algorithm is more similar to Quasi-Newton methods.
+However, the best lens to understand the \ac{ONS} is still through the generalized concept of strong convexity. \end{remark} In the next section, we introduce the \emph{exp-concave} functions that satisfy \eqref{eq:exp_concave}.